The University of Manchester is advancing our understanding of the world in which we live, addressing inequalities to improve lives.

-There are pronounced inequalities across the world.
-While progress has been made in some countries and on some aspects of inequality, it’s still the case that food, health care, infrastructure and resources are plentiful in some areas, yet scarce in others.
+There are pronounced inequalities across the world, within individual countries, and in our own city of Manchester.
+While progress has been made on some aspects of inequality, it’s still the case that food, healthcare, infrastructure and resources are plentiful in some areas, yet scarce in others.
 Far too many households struggle with low income and poor job prospects.

 Across the world, men and women’s opportunities, experiences, their potential and their quality of life are shaped by unequal treatment, prejudice and discrimination due to their personal characteristics or family background.